-This course introduces students to the processes involved in designing a set, setting, display, or interactive environment.
+This course introduces students to the processes involved in designing a set, display, or interactive environment.
 The elements and principles of design are closely examined, developed, and applied.
-Students learn to solve problems of space, volume, color, texture, lighting, design, and show.
+Students learn to solve problems of space, volume, color, texture, lighting, and design.
 Drafting techniques are emphasized, as are presentation skills.
 Practical modeling and construction techniques, including use of 3D computer software are used in the process of creating a setting and installations.
 Prerequisite: FASH 212.